-For more information or to get involved, please contact Peirce’s FORJ coordinators Lauren Dale and Emily Jin Stephen.
+For more information, to get involved, or to request support, please contact Peirce’s FORJ coordinators Claudia Arno and Jason Harburger.
 We hope you will join us for various events and initiatives this year, or consider joining our team!